Samish people: Post-Contact with Europeans

 Though 113 Samish were present at the treaty negotiations and signing, no Samish signed the Point Elliott Treaty.
 The Samish were attached to the treaty by the signature of the Lummi chief Chow-its-hoot.
 Lacking a reservation of their own, many Samish were sent to live on the reservations of the Lummi or the Swinomish.

 However, many Samish refused to go to the reservations and stayed in their traditional territory.
 They were often confused with the Skagit, and when they went to the Swinomish Reservation, they received only six household land allotments for the entire Tribe.

 Many members went to Guemes Island to establish New Guemes (now referred to as "Potlatch Beach"), where they built a longhouse that housed more than 100 people.
 By 1912, the Samish had either moved onto the Swinomish Reservation or into other communities.
 They had been pushed off the island by white settlers, as the Samish had occupied the land with the only fresh water.

 In 1926, a formal constitution was written by the Samish.
 They later altered it, but included a plan for electoral government.
 In 1971, in settlement of their land claim against the federal government, the Tribe was awarded US$5,754.96 for lands taken by the Point Elliott Treaty.
 The judgment deemed that they had exclusively occupied 9233 acre of land at the time of the treaty.

 In 1996, the Samish were officially re-recognized by the U.S. government.
 In 1998, they changed their official name to the Samish Indian Nation.

+Geography

+The historic core of Samish territory was in the southeastern San Juan Islands and nearby mainland around Samish and Padilla bays.
+They exclusively used Samish, Guemes, Cypress, Blakely, and Decatur islands, neighboring smaller islets south of Lummi Island, the northwestern half of Fidalgo Island, and the eastern portion of Lopez Island.
+Additionally, they used locations on the mainland as far north as Chuckanut Bay, particularly along the streams around Samish Bay, which they shared with the neighboring Nuwhaha people.

+Within their territory, the Samish had a number of permanent villages.